 When you do get a bad review, and you will, here’s what to do (and what not to do).

 As you can see, you don’t need to eat humble pie publicly.
 In fact, it’s rarely appropriate to do so.
 You simply need to acknowledge the client’s concerns, indicate that you care about their experience and take it offline.
-It’s more about the signals your response says to others than it is about this particular client’s perception.
+It’s more about the signal your response sends to others than it is about this particular client’s perception.

 XXXX, we would like to start by apologising for the change of lawyers, but, this was beyond our control and, in fairness, you ended up with a partner yet were charged the cost of a lawyer.
 That partner also did not charge for all of his work because he was conscious of your financial predicament.
 Secondly, we agreed to work for you providing that you paid your bills.
 We only ceased working upon the matter after carrying a large debt for a long period of time.
 You continually promised to pay the debt and yet never did.
 We are now suing you for the debt.
 Please feel free to call our office on XXXX XXXX to pay your debt.

 To re-iterate, who is right is not the point.
 There are three clear errors in this response